Ella Seaver Owen: Career

 After teaching a few terms in the Clarke Schools for Hearing and Speech, in Northampton, Massachusetts, she decided to go to the Cooper Union School of Art, in Manhattan.
 Before that move, she had decorated small articles, which had begun to find sale at home.
 It was in the beginning of the decorative craze, when the term "hand-painted" was expected to sell anything to which it could be applied.
 She looked about and found such inartistic things on sale in the stores in New York that she offered some of her work, and was gratified to have it readily taken and more ordered.
 She found herself able, besides spending four hours a day in the art-school, to earn enough by decorative work to pay her expenses and graduate from the normal designing-class in May, 1880.
 A part of the time, she was a member of the sketch-class in the Art Students League of New York and took lessons in china painting in the school later called the Osgood Art School.

 On August 18, 1880, she married Frank Allen Owen, a chemist, born and reared in Burlington.
 She continued her art and sent work to the women's exchanges, and with those societies, had much profitable experience.
 She taught painting in her own and neighboring towns, having had, in all, several hundreds of pupils.
 In 1881, she became interested in china-firing.
 From the time she left the art school, she worked constantly in oils and watercolors.
 In 1886, having acquired a large number of studies and receiving many calls to rent them, she decided to classify them and to send out price lists, offering to rent studies and send them by mail anywhere in the U.S. and Canada.
 That venture proved successful.
 She had calls from every State in the Union.

 Personal life

 Owen had three children, and her mother lived with the family.
-She died at her home in Burlingon on November 11, 1910, after a short illness.
+She died at her home in Burlington on November 11, 1910, after a short illness.